usf-hs-614/usf-hs-614.github.io/syllabus.md

 ### Expected Time Commitment ###
 As a graduate level course, you are expected to spend **AT LEAST 12 hours per week** (and likely more) on this course, split between the course material and assignments.
+Previous students have reported upwards of 20-30 hours for a given assignment.
 Given that this a highly technical course that focuses on the application of key principles, you may end up spending much more time on assignments than course lectures.
 If you are a part-time student and/or are taking another highly intensive course, you may consider decreasing your course